+EKG helps in monitoring the health of the heart and also gives you a heads up if something is wrong.
 We offer EKG services at PACS Urgent Care.
-If you would like to know more about the EKG services we offer, call us today!
+If you would like to know more about the EKG services we offer, contact us today or or online check-in!
 We have convenient locations to serve you in Ruther Glen VA, and Alexandria VA.

 According to the Centers for Disease Control and Prevention (CDC) around 805,000 Americans have a heart attack every year – or one every 40 seconds.
 That’s a lot of people who will experience the alarming symptoms of chest pain, trouble breathing, and dizziness associated with a coronary event.
 In addition to this, it is also possible to have a ‘silent heart attack’ which has few symptoms, if any, and can be mistaken for indigestion or a strained chest muscle.